 Change such as this takes time and a lot of determination, but if you want to be happier and more secure in yourself, and you want this relationship to last, then it’ll be worth it.

 Still not sure what to do about your need for constant reassurance from your partner?
-Chat online to a relationship expert from Relationship Hero who can help you figure things out.
-Simply click here to chat.
+It can really help to talk things through with a relationship expert who can ask the right questions and get clues from your answers that will help tackle the underlying causes of this need once and for all.
+So why not chat online to a relationship expert from Relationship Hero who can help you figure things out.

 You may also like: